johnallen3/site/source/lessons/L2/git-basics.rst

     Update your Git project using the pull and push commands.
 Always pull before you push (especially when working in a shared project)!

 Version control history consists of snapshots of all the files in our project.
-In order record changes to our files, we first add changes to a so called staging area (using ``git add``).
+In order to record changes to our files, we first add changes to a so called staging area (using ``git add``).
 The idea is, that you can have a (sometimes messy) working directory, and by using ``git add`` you tell
 Git which files to include in the next committed snapshot.
 Finally, ``git commit`` records a permanent snapshot of the staged changes.
 Read more about basic snapshotting `in here <https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Basic-Snapshotting>`__.

 .. figure:: img/Git_illustration.png